turingschool/portfolios/students/1610-back/josh-cohen/template.markdown

 ### Playing a Part

 I may have tough days here, but I always have good things to say about my school.
-I enjoy representing the coding community, and it gives me a sense of belonging.
+I enjoy representing the coding community and it gives me a solid sense of belonging.

 ------------------